 The virtual card also allows you to withdraw money or cash from ATMs that support contactless use.
 You’ll need a digital wallet like Apple Pay or Google Pay and a virtual card PIN code, which can be obtained on the LHV mobile app or internet bank.

 Ensure that your card is funded before making online payments or transactions.
-If it isn’t, you can add money by transferring a specific amount of money from your bank account or physical credit card to the virtual card.
+If it isn’t, you can add money by transferring a specific amount from your bank account or physical credit card to the virtual card.

 Finally, check in with your bank or credit card company to ensure they provide virtual card services.
 And if you have any issues generating a virtual credit card, contact your bank.